-Table 6: Guidance from the Victorian Building Authority (VBA) on plumbing licensing requirements for installers
+Table 6: Guidance from the Victorian Building Authority (VBA) on plumbing licensing requirements for installers undertaking heat pump water heating upgrades

-Heat Pump Water Heater installed (configuration and refrigerants use) Water Heating System Being Replaced Replacing electric resistance water heater Replacing type A gas-fuelled water heaters 0 All In One (pre- charged integrated / self contained (where lines are connected) No connection required with external refrigerant unit Licensed and registered plumbers in water supply work can undertake the upgrade.
+Heat Pump Water Heater installed (configuration and refrigerants use) Water Heating System Being Replaced Replacing electric resistance water heater Replacing type A gas-fuelled water heaters 9 All In One (pre- charged integrated / self contained (where lines are connected) No connection required with external refrigerant unit Licensed and registered plumbers in water supply work can undertake the upgrade.
 Apprentices can undertake the upgrade but must be supervised by a plumber licensed in water supply work.
 Licensed and registered plumbers in water supply work AND gasfitting work can undertake the upgrade.
-Registered plumbers in water supply work AND gasfitting work or apprentices can undertake the upgrade but must be supervised by a plumber licensed in water supply work AND gasfitting work. m - water circulating. refrigerants.
+Registered plumbers in water supply work AND gasfitting work or apprentices can undertake the upgrade but must be supervised by a plumber licensed in water supply work AND gasfitting work.
+Split system - water circulating.
+No use of refrigerants.
 Licensed and registered plumbers in water supply work can undertake the upgrade.
 Apprentices who can undertake the upgrade must be supervised by a plumber licensed in water supply work.
 Licensed plumbers in water supply work AND gasfitting work can undertake the upgrade.
 Registered plumbers in water supply work AND gasfitting work or apprentices can undertake the upgrade but must be supervised by a plumber licensed in water supply work AND gasfitting work.